Info

 What is laser cutting?

-Laser cutting is a processing technique with which sheet materials are cut into the correct shape by means of a laser.
-Laser is the abbreviation of the English term “Light Amplification by Stimulated Emission of Radiation”.
-With laser cutting, a laser cut is made by moving a high-power laser beam over the material.
-The light waves from the laser move with their peaks aligned, or in phase.
+Laser cutting is a machining technique by which sheet materials are cut into the correct shape by means of a laser.
+Laser is the abbreviation for the English term "Light Amplification by Stimulated Emission of Radiation."
+In laser cutting, a laser cut is made by moving a high-powered laser beam across the material.
+The laser's light waves move with their peaks aligned, or in phase.
 Therefore, laser beams are very narrow, very bright, and can be focused to a very small point.
-Because laser light stays focused and does not fan out much (like a flashlight would), laser beams can travel great distances and make very precise laser cuts.
-The energy of the laser causes the material to evaporate.
+Because laser light stays focused and does not fan out much (as a flashlight would), laser beams can travel great distances and make very precise laser cuts.
+The energy of the laser vaporizes the material.

-The cut that a laser makes in a sheet material is narrow, of the order of 0.2 mm.
-You can start and end a cut at any desired point and use the laser beam to travel any desired path across the plate.
-This means there is virtually no limitation to the shapes and patterns you can laser cut.
+The cut a laser makes in a sheet material is narrow, on the order of 0.2 mm.
+You can make a cut start and end at any point and travel any path across the sheet with the laser beam.
+As a result, there is virtually no limit to the shapes and patterns you can laser cut.

-What makes laser cutting such a wonderful processing technique?
+What makes laser cutting such a wonderful machining technique?

-• Laser cutters can cut complex shapes.
+Laser cutters can create complex shapes laser cutting.
 The freedom of shape of laser cutters is very great.
-You can make a drawing yourself of what needs to be cut; almost any CAD or vector editing program, such as AutoCAD, Illustrator, Solidworks, Fusion 360, etc., is suitable for this.
+You can make your own drawing of what needs to be cut, virtually any cad or vector editing program, such as AutoCAD, Illustrator, Solidworks, Fusion 360, etc, is suitable for this purpose.
 This is a major advantage over more traditional machining techniques such as turning or milling.
 These techniques require an intermediate step between drawing and machine.
 This requires separate software (CAM - computer aided manufacturing) that converts the drawing into machine paths.
-This requires manual work from a well-trained work planner.
-With laser there is (almost) no CAM intermediate step required, which means that the start-up costs are much lower than with milling and turning.
-These machines also use tools (milling cutter and chisel respectively) that are subject to wear.
+This requires manual work by a well-trained work planner.
+With laser, there is (virtually) no CAM intermediate step required, making the start-up costs much lower than with milling and turning.
+Also, these machines use tools (milling cutter and chisel, respectively) that are subject to wear.
 Laser cutting does not have this.

-• The cut that a laser cutter makes is very precise and narrow.
-A laser can start cutting at any point on the material.
-This allows efficient use of the surface of the material and virtually no material loss.
+The cut a laser cutter makes is very precise and narrow.
+A laser can begin cutting anywhere on the material.
+This allows efficient use of the surface area of the material and results in virtually no material loss.

-• With laser cutting, no mechanical stress is exerted on the material, which means that the laser cutter can cut fragile or brittle material and therefore create fragile details in parts.
+With laser cutting, no mechanical stress is exerted on the material, allowing the laser cutter to cut fragile or brittle material and therefore fragile details in parts can be made.
 In many cases, no or only minimal post-processing is required.

-• The speed at which work is done is another important advantage of laser cutting.
-Within just a few minutes, a complex shape can be cut from the material using a laser cutter.
+Work speed is another important advantage of laser cutting.
+Within a time frame of only a few minutes, a complex shape can be cut from the material using a laser cutter.

-• Laser cutting is possible in many different materials.
+Laser cutting is possible in many different materials.
 We laser cut wood, plastics, textiles, paper and cardboard.
 These different materials are cut with the same laser cutter.
-Unlike more traditional machining techniques, different cutting tools do not need to be used for different materials.
+Unlike more traditional processing techniques, different cutting tools do not have to be used for the different materials.

-• The high repeatability makes it possible to make consistent and high-quality parts.
+The high repeat accuracy makes it possible to produce parts of consistent and high quality.
 This makes it possible to produce in series.
-At Snijlab we have developed a separate laser cutter for this purpose, which allows us to produce these series without manual loading and unloading.
+At Snijlab we have developed a separate laser cutter for this purpose, allowing us to produce these series without manual loading and unloading.

-In short, laser cutting is very versatile, fast and sustainable.
+In short, laser cutting is highly versatile, fast and durable.

 We laser cut wood, plastics, textiles, paper and cardboard.

-We have carefully put together a versatile range of these materials that are suitable for laser cutters.
-With us you will find materials for various applications, from prototyping to end products and from model construction to machine construction.
-All our materials are selected for consistently high quality and applicability.
+We have carefully compiled a versatile range of these materials suitable for laser cutters.
+You will find materials for a variety of applications, from prototyping to finished products and from model construction to machine building.
+All of our materials are selected for consistently high quality and applicability.

-We are enthusiastic about one of our recent acquisitions: black POM (Polyacetal or Delrin).
-This sheet material is so strong that it can replace metal parts, but then cut at the speed of Snijlab.
+We are excited about one of our recent acquisitions: black POM (Polyacetal or Delrin).
+This sheet material is so strong that it can replace metal parts, but cut with the speed of Snijlab.
 We are also very proud of our birch plywood, which is made especially for Snijlab from Finnish wood from sustainable forestry.
-The bonding is tailored to laser cutting, making the edges beautiful light brown and soot-free.
+The gluing is matched with laser cutting, so the edges are beautifully light brown and soot-free.

 What is laser cutting used for?